-- Pfizer has epinephrine 0.1 mg/mL 10 mL syringes on back order and the company estimates a release date of September 2018.
+- Pfizer has epinephrine 0.1 mg/mL 10 mL syringes available in limited supply.

 - Snap Medical Industries has the Epinephrine Snap-V Kit available.
 Each kit contains an epinephrine 1 mg/mL 1 mL vial, (3) 1 mL luer lock syringes, and (3) 23-gauge 1-inch needles.

 Implications for Patient Care